 - Right-click each and select Uninstall.
 Follow the on-screen guidelines and finish uninstalling them.

 - Once finished uninstallation, restart Windows 10 PC.

 - Upon startup, launch a web browser and visit the GU manufacturer’s official web page.
 Download the latest compatible driver.

 - Install them again and try running Minecraft.

-3] Uninstall DisplayLink driver to fix GLFW Error 65542 Minecraft Windows 10
+3] Uninstall DisplayLink driver to fix GLFW Error 65542 Minecraft Windows 10 or 11

 Therefore if you are using DisplayLink USB Graphics Software, uninstall the same to resolve the error and you can run Minecraft again without any issue.
 To remove, follow the below instructions –